swetasharma/Simple-Queue-Service/README.md

 # aws-sqs
-Queue management library in Spring Boot for review:
+Queue management library in Spring Boot:

+Can anyone review my code for Queue Management?
+Any feedback, improvements or suggestions on it?

 Requirements for Queue Management System: